message/iata/ZA.md

-Published 06.07.2021
+Published 14.10.2021
 1. Passengers can only land at Cape Town (CPT), Durban (DUR), Nelspruit (MQP) or Johannesburg: Lanseria International (HLA) and Tambo International (JNB).
 2. Passengers entering or transiting through South Africa must have a negative COVID-19 PCR test result issued at most 72 hours before departure from the first embarkation point.
-- This does not apply to passengers younger than 5 years.
+- This does not apply to:
+- passengers younger than 5 years;
+- passengers with a positive COVID-19 PCR test result issued at most 72 hours before arrival.
+They must have the original positive COVID-19 PCR test result and a letter issued by a medical practitioner showing they are fit to fly and have completed a 10 day isolation period.
 3. Passengers must complete a "Traveller Health Questionnaire" upon arrival.
 4. Passengers and airline crew are subject to medical screening.
 5. Airline crew could be subject to a COVID-19 test upon arrival.